 What is deep infiltrating pelvic endometriosis: deeply infiltrative endometriosis.

-What is deep infiltrating pelvic endometriosis?
+What is deep infiltrating pelvic endometriosis (DIE for short)?

 This type of endometriosis is called sometimes “deeply infiltrating” or “deeply infiltrative endometriosis” (DIE, for short).

 It is when endometriotic tissue is found more than 5 mm below the peritoneal surface.